pachyderm/docs-content/latest/prepare-data/sql-ingest.md

 <protocol>://<username>@<host>:<port>/<database>?<param1>=<value1>&<param2>=<value2>
 ```

-- Passwords are not included in the URL; they are retrieved from the secret created in [step 1](#1-create-upload-a-secret).
+- Passwords are not included in the URL; they are retrieved from a secret.
 - The additional parameters after `?` are optional and needed on a case-by-case bases (for example, Snowflake).

 | Parameter     | Description |